trueagi-io/hyperon-experimental/docs/minimal-metta.md

 ## Interpreter state

-The MeTTa interpreter interprets an atom passed as an input.
-It interprets it step by step on each step executing the single instruction.
+The MeTTa interpreter evaluates an atom passed as an input.
+It evaluates it step by step executing a single instruction on each step.
 In order to do that the interpreter needs a context which is wider than the atom itself.
-The context also includes (see Explicit atomspace variable bindings):
+The context also includes:
 - an atomspace which contains the knowledge which drives the evaluation of the expressions;
-- bindings of the variables which are used to evaluate expressions; the bindings are empty at the beginning.
+- bindings of the variables which are used to evaluate expressions; the bindings are empty at the beginning (see [Explicit atomspace variable bindings](#explicit-atomspace-variable-bindings)).

-Each step of interpretation inputs and outputs a list of pairs (`<atom>`, `<bindings>`) which is called an interpretation plan.
+Each step of interpretation inputs and outputs a list of pairs (`<atom>`, `<bindings>`) which is called interpretation plan.
 Each pair in the plan represents one possible way of interpreting the original atom or possible branch of the evaluation.
 Interpreter doesn't select one of them for further processing.
 It continues interpreting all of the branches in parallel.
-This is what is called non-deterministic evaluation.
+Below this is called non-deterministic evaluation.

 One step of the interpretation is an execution of a single instruction from a plan.
-An interpreter removes the atom from the plan, executes it and adds the results back to the plan.
+An interpreter extracts atom and bindings from the plan and evaluates the atom.
+The result of the operation is a set of pairs (`<atom>`, `<bindings>`).
+Bindings of the result are merged with the previous bindings.
+Merge operation can also bring more than one result.
+Each such result is added as a separate pair into a result set.
+Finally all results from result set are added into the plan and step finishes.

 Here we suppose that on the top level the plan contains only the instructions from the minimal set.
-It is not necessary but it allowed developing the first stable version with less effort (see `eval` and `Return`).
 If an instruction returns the atom which is not from the minimal set it is not interpreted further and returned as a part of the final result.
+Thus only the instructions of the minimal set are considered a code other atoms are considered a data.

+## Evaluation order

+MeTTa implements the applicative evaluation order by default, arguments are evaluated before they are passed to the function.
+User can change this order using special meta-types as the types of the arguments.
+Minimal MeTTa operations don't rely on types and minimal MeTTa uses the fixed normal evaluation order, arguments are passed to the function without evaluation.
+But there is a [chain](#chain) operation which can be used to evaluate an argument before passing it.
+Thus `chain` can be used to change evaluation order in MeTTa interpreter.

 ## Error/Empty/NotReducible/()